-How to calculate your daily energy expenditure (calorie expenditure) in men and women at rest and during exercise?
+How to calculate daily energy expenditure (calorie expenditure) for men and women at rest and during exercise?

 Author : Xavier